Family and Medical Leave Act Frequently Asked Questions Regarding Discrimination

 What should I do if my company violates Family Medical Leave laws?

 Family and Medical Leave Act Attorney: Because the FMLA is a complicated piece of legislation, many employers use its complexity to their advantage and attempt to confuse employees about what their actual rights are.
 If you feel like you or someone you know has been wrongfully denied their rights under the FMLA, make sure that their rights are protected.
-The Spitz Law Firm, LLC. has extensive experience litigating various employment cases, including lawsuits that implicated violations of the FMLA.
+Spitz, The Employee’s Law Firm. has extensive experience litigating various employment cases, including lawsuits that implicated violations of the FMLA.
 Contact us for immediate help through a FREE and CONFIDENTIAL initial consultation.

 I was fired after asking for FMLA; can I sue?
 Do I have a claim for FMLA interference, FMLA retaliation, or wrongful termination?

 Family and Medical Leave Act Attorney: Our employment attorneys have provided as much information as we possibly can on this website, but your particular chances to prevail on a claim for FMLA interference, FMLA retaliation, and wrongful termination cannot be properly evaluated without a discussion regarding the facts relating to your termination and employment situation.
 Because our employment law attorneys fight for employees’ rights every day, we offer a free initial consultation for Ohio claims.
 It is not worth guessing about your possible rights and claims when a call to the right attorney can get you the right answer.